 - Salt and freshly ground black pepper

-- Put a large pot of salted water on to boil for the penne.
-Remove the lobster meat from the shells and cut it into small chunks.
+- Put a large pot of salted water on to boil for the pasta.

 - Scoop the raw lobster meat from the shells, cut it into small chunks, and add the shells to the pasta water.

 - Cook and drain the pasta according to package directions and toss with 1 tablespoon of the butter and about 1 tablespoon of truffle oil.
 Cover and set aside to keep warm.

 - Melt the remaining butter in a large frying pan over medium-high heat.
 Add the shallots and sauté until softened and just starting to caramelize, 2 to 3 minutes.

 - Deglaze with the white wine, scraping up any browned bits that may have developed on the bottom of the pan.